My New Kindle Book (Last update August, 2017)

 A footnote.
 I have just read Vikram Seth’s novel An Equal Music.
 It wasn’t until I started that I realised the story is based around a string quartet.
 It’s a good read.
 There is a scene where they are running through the first quartet of Brahms, whom none of the members like.
 At the end they come up with the term ‘no melodiousness’ for the work.
 I shall leave it there.

 Composer Alphabetical Index (last updated, January 2017)

 This is an index of posts in composer alphabetical order, showing the month of review.
 It should be helpful if you are looking for something in particular, especially as the list grows over time.
-I shall endeavour to update it at the end of each month.
-It doesn’t quite line up as WordPress uses a proportional font, but it should be fairly easy to negotiate. 🙂
+I hope that it provides a useful tool for navigation of the blog. 🙂